jamkit-modules/social-api/README.md

 # social-api
-A Jamkit module for ActivityPub client to server protocol
+An ActivityPub client-to-server protocol module for Jamkit